Vaishali (ancient city)

 Vaishali, Vesali or Vaiśālī was an ancient city and today an archaeological site located north of Patna in present-day Bihar, India.
 It is also a Jain and Buddhist pilgrimage site.
 As an archaeological site it is spread over a group of modern villages located within the Vaishali District in Tirhut Division.

 It was the capital city of the Vajjika League considered one of the first examples of a republic that dates from c.
 6th century BCE.
 Gautama Buddha preached his last sermon before his mahaparinirvana in c.
 544 BCE, and Vaishali is also home to two important stupas directly related to the Buddha, the Relic Stupa of Vaishali, which is said to contain the ashes of the Buddha, The 24th and last Tirthankara of Jainism, Mahavira, was born in Kundagrama which has been identified as a suburb of the city of Vaishali and he was therefore referred to as Vesālie.

 In 383 BCE the Second Buddhist council was convened here by King Kalashoka.
 It also contains one of the best-preserved of the Pillars of Ashoka from the 3rd century BCE, topped by a single Asiatic lion.

 The city finds mention in the travel accounts of Chinese explorers, Faxian (4th century CE) and Xuanzang (7th century CE), which were later used in 1861 by British archaeologist Alexander Cunningham to first identify Vaiśālī with the present village of Basarh in the Vaishali District of Bihar.
 Since 2010, parts of the Vaishali archaeological site including the relic stupa and Asokan pillar have been considered a tentative site under the UNESCO World Heritage Sites list, in the category of the Silk Road sites in India.

 Etymology

 Vaishali derives its name from King Vishal of the Mahabharata age.

 History

 Monarchy period

 References to what has been termed the "monarchy period" of Vaishali come from literary sources including the Puranas and give an indication of the early Indo-Aryan expansion eastwards in to the Gangetic plains.
 These sources detail that Vaivasvata Manu descendants settled and ruled in the region Vaishali starting with a King named Nābhānediṣṭha who is said to have founded the city.
-Traditional sources consider him to be a contemporary of Dasaratha, father of the Hindu god, Lord Rama.
-These kings belonged to the line of the Ikshvaku dynasty.
-This shadowy line of Kings seems to have faded into obscurity before being supplanted by the Vajjika Republic around 725 BCE.
+Traditional sources consider him to be a contemporary of Dasaratha, father of one of the greatest Kings during Treta Yuga Lord Rama, who is one avatars of Lord Vishnu.
+They belonged to the line of the Ikshvaku dynasty or the Sun Dynasty during ancient time in Bharat.